 In this guide, we look at the top three reasons cops touch the backs of cars during a traffic stop.
 We also give you some handy wisdom and instruction for the next time you get pulled over, although we hope it never happens.

-Reasons Police Touch the Back of Your Car
+Why Do Police Touch the Back of Your Car?

 1. Secure Trunk